When to Call Roadside Assistance: Put Your Safety First

 Having roadside assistance available doesn’t mean you shouldn’t be prepared for the occasional vehicular emergency.
 But the inverse is true as well, just because you’re capable of fixing a problem doesn’t mean you have to put yourself at risk to do so.
 Evaluate each situation carefully, and if you have even the slightest doubt about your safety or that of your car, do yourself a favor and make the call.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on roadside assistance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Freeimages